BBVAEngineering/javascript/README.md

 - [1.4](#editorconfig--charset) UTF-8 charset.

 <a name="editorconfig--trailing-whitespace"></a><a name="2.1"></a>
-- [1.5](#editorconfig--trailing-whitespace) Remove whitespaces at the end of the line.
+- [1.5](#editorconfig--trailing-whitespace) Remove white spaces at the end of the line.

 <a name="editorconfig--final-line"></a><a name="2.1"></a>
 - [1.7](#editorconfig--final-line) Last line must be blank.